 Thursday – More time for posting your Midweek Motif poem, or reading and commenting on others.

-Friday – On the first and third Fridays of the month, Rosemary Nissen-Wade is responsible for (in random order of posting) I Wish I'd Written This, a modern or contemporary poem for our community's reading pleasure, often but not always emanating from Australia; The Living Dead, selecting one from a past era; Moonlight Musings, where she reflects on matters poetic and actively invites discussion; and Thought Provokers, poems that invite pondering, and often surprise.
+Friday – On the first and third Fridays of the month, Rosemary Nissen-Wade is responsible for (in random order of posting) I Wish I'd Written This, a modern or contemporary poem for our community's reading pleasure, often but not always emanating from Australia; The Living Dead, selecting one from a past era, or sometimes a poet more recently deceased; Moonlight Musings, where she reflects on matters poetic and actively invites discussion; and Thought Provokers, poems that invite pondering, and often surprise.
 Hopefully all of these will spark some wonderful discussions.

 On the second Friday of the month (and the fifth when there is one) Sanaa Rizvi will address any one of the above topics.